-A. For eword 4
+A. For ward 4

-B. Det finitions 4
+B. Def initions 5

-a) The College 4
+a) The College 5

-b) Consent 4

-c) Disclosure 5
+c) Consent 5

+d) Report 5

-d) Targeted Person 5
+e) Targeted Person 5

-e) Person in Authority 5
+f) Person in Authority 5

-f) Standing Committee 5
+g) Standing Committee 5

-g) Designated Person 5
+h) Designated Person 5

-h) Complainant 5
+i) Complainant 5

-i) Administrative Complaint 5
+j) Administrative Complaint 5

-j) Police Complaint 5
+k) Police Complaint 5

-k) Third persons 5
+1) Third persons 6

-1) Sexual Violence 5
+m) Sexual Violence 6

-C. Res sponsibilities 6
+C. Res ponsibilities 6

 1 .
-1 Members of the College community 6
+N Aembers of the College community 6

-2 2.
-I Dean of Studies 6
+2 .
+D Dean of Studies 6

-З. Л The College 7
+3 . Т The College 7

-2 I. 1 The Standing Committee 7
+4 . Т The Standing Committee 7

-4 5.]
-The Designated Person 7
+5 . Т The Designated Person 7

-6 5.]
-Feachers or other staff members 7
+6 . Т Teachers or other staff members 8

-- 7. 5 Students 7
+7 .
+S tudents 8

-8 3.
-7 The Board of Governors 7
+8 . Т The Board of Governors 8

-D. Pre vention and awareness measures 8
+D. Prev vention and awareness measures 8

+1 . Т raining activities and security measures 8

+E. Grie evance mechanisms 8

 1 .
-1 Fraining activities and security measures 8

-E. Gri evance mechanisms 8

-] .
-(Options for the complainant 8
+C Options for the complainant 9

-4 2.
-F Processing disclosures or complaints 9
+2 .
+P Processing reports or complaints 9

-a) Processing disclosures 9
+a) Processing reports 9

-b) Processing a complaint 9
+b) Processing a complaint 10

-3. N Measures ensuring the confidentiality of the process 9
+3 .
+N Aeasures ensuring the confidentiality of the process 10

+2

-2 I. I Penalties for policy breach 10
+4 .
+Penalties for policy breach 10

-5 External resources 10
+5 .
+External resources 11

-F. Code of conduct (teacher-student relationship) 11
+F. Code of conduct regarding intimate relationships between staff and members of the student comm unity

+11

-G. Implementing and evaluating the policy 11
+G. Implementing and evaluating the policy 12

-H. Accountability 11
+H. Accountability 12

-Appendix 1 12

-Appendix II 15
+App pendix 1 13

+App bendix II 16

-A. FOREWORD
+A. FORWARD

-TAV College actively seeks to promote healthy and positive interpersonal relationships among all members of the college community.
-This policy aims to prevent all forms of sexual violence (VCS) and meets the requirements of Bill 151, An Act to prevent and fight sexual violence in higher education institutions.
-As an institution, the College must promote mutual respect, tolerance and acceptance of others.
+TAV College actively seeks to (1) promote healthy and positive interpersonal relations relationships among all members of the college community, (2) prevent all forms of sexual violence, (3) meet the requirements of Law 22.1, An Act to prevent and combat sexual violence in institutions of higher education and (4) ensure that the people to whom this policy is addressed are aware of the issues.
+As an institution, the College has a duty to promote mutual respect, tolerance and acceptance of others.

 Each member of the college community is responsible for collaborating and implementing this policy against sexual violence.
+The Policy applies between students and professors, between all staff members (teaching, support, professional) and between classmates in online courses, courses at TAV College between courses and during internships.
+The Policy also applies in its entirety to contractual resources and third parties working directly on the college campus.

-This Policy also applies to third persons working directly on the College campus.
-Thus the College's Code of Conduct states that:
+Thus, the College's Code of Conduct states that:

 The [College] will have zero tolerance for anyone who is violent or who adopts behaviours that may compromise the physical integrity of anyone who attends TAV College.
-The [College] will sanction sexual and psychological harassment, other criminal acts and any form of misconduct.
+The [College] will sanction sexual and psychological harassment, other criminals acts and any form of misconduct.
 This regulation will be applied in accordance with individual rights already recognized by the laws in force, particularly through the Quebec and Canadian Charters of Rights and Freedoms.1 acts in a way that endangers the health and safety of others; attacks the reputation of another by libellous statements; commits immoral acts including acts of gross indecency; commits sexual or psychological harassment.2

-In addition, is liable to punishment, expulsion or dismissal any person who :
+In addition, is liable to punishment, expulsion or dismissal any person who:

-A person commits an act of sexual harassment, psychological harassment or violence, when he/she: makes unwelcomed sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature; subjects others or exposes others to behavior that may result in psychological trauma that can include anxiety and depression; adopts attitudes and/or violent behaviours that violate the laws of Canada and Quebec.3 a) The College
+A person commits an act of sexual harassment, psychological harassment or violence, when he/she: makes unwelcomed sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature; subjects others or exposes others to behavior that may result in psychological trauma that can include anxiety and depression; adopts attitudes and/or violent behaviours that violate the laws of Canada and Quebec.3